sufyanAbbasi/dictrie/README.md

 trie = Dictrie(['hell', 'help', 'hello'], {'hellish', 'hellcat'})
 ```

-### building a trie
+### Building a Trie
-Function:
+The following two methods adds words to the dictionary:
+As a function:
 ```python
 trie.build_trie(['hell', 'help', 'hello'])
 ```
-Iteration:
+Through iteration:
 ```python
 for word in ['hell', 'help', 'hello']:
     trie[' '] = word
 ```
-The key is ignored in this form and each word is automatically placed in the trie.
+Here, the key is ignored in this form and each word is automatically placed in the trie.

-### accessing a subtrie
+### Accessing a Subtrie
 The Dictrie class extends dictionaries to allow indexing by word substrings.
 For example:
 ```python
 trie['hel']